-This past June, as the US women’s soccer team was dominating the FIFA World Cup finals, player Megan Rapinoe offered one possible explanation for their success: “You can’t win a championship without gays on your team,” she said.
+Soccer star Megan Rapinoe credits her team's success this year to this: “You can’t win a championship without gays on your team,” she said.
 “It’s never been done before, ever.”

-The trend continues at the Olympic level: At the 2016 Rio Olympics, where there at least 55 out athletes—more than at any Olympics before—44 were women.
+The trend continues at the Olympic level: At the 2016 Rio Olympics, there were at least 55 out athletes—more than at any Olympics before—44 were women.

-In other words: When it comes to queer inclusivity, women’s professional sports leave men's in the dust.
+When it comes to LGBTQ inclusivity, women’s professional sports are clearly superior to men's.

-The lack of LGBTQ visibility in most men's sports reflects the hyper-masculine, homophobic culture of that world.
+The lack of LBGTQ inclusion in men's sports is an age-old issue.
 “In competitive sport, male athletes who appear to lack aggressiveness…may find themselves labeled a ‘pansy’ or a ‘queer’ by their coaches and teammates.”